rockiger/akiee/backlog.md

 - [X] Remove the dependencies of Ace-Editor for replacing/writing in the task file, instead replace/write in the ListOfNumber-Datastructure and replace the whole editor content.
 - ~~[ ] Remove "module"-pattern in app.js, this is not important in a node-webkit app?~~
 - ~~[ ] Create tests with PhantomJS for DOM-Manipulation~~

+## DONE As a personal kanban user I want to see an overview of all my task, that I
+better visualize my work